civilisation

 - The purpose of religion is to establish unity and harmony in society.

-- It emphasizes following social duties and responsibilities.
+- It emphasises following social duties and responsibilities.

 4. Personal Perspective

-- Dharma provides right conduct and guidance for an individual’s life.
+- Dharma provides the right conduct and guidance for an individual’s life

-- It makes a person aware of his duties and rights.
+- It makes a person aware of their duties and rights.

 5. Scientific Perspective